-Does Thai Massage always feel good?
+Does a session always feel good?
 That depends on the therapist.
 Some of them work with the no-pain-no-gain motto, and some clients subscribe to this as well.

-Some therapists work in a mechanical way, only following fixed sequences without regard to the client’s needs, body type, or energetic patterns.
+Some therapists work in a mechanical way, only executing fixed sequences without regard to the client’s needs, body type, or energetic patterns.
 That typically does not feel very good.

 Based on my experience of practicing and teaching Thai Massage for over two decades, my position is that it should mostly feel good and relaxing.